 TECHFX TRADERS also manage to run the City Index Webinars.
 Here a range of trading topic is covered over the web, where you will have the opportunity to ask questions as part of the session.

 With City Index, you can choose if you wish to use City Index CFD platform or MT4.
 The demo account has a limit of 12 weeks however, you can contact support and they will reactivate the account at the end of the 12 week period.
 This refresh means you will lose access to existing virtual funds.

 Without a doubt, City Index offers better customer support tools.
 If you need assistance, City Index has contact you can use to directly reach customer service for support.
-Plus500 does provide support however their customer support team don’t have the same immediate presence City Index have.
-For example support contact in Australia.
+Plus500 does provide support however their customer support team doesn’t have the same immediate presence City Index have.
+For example, support contact in Australia.

-City Index also offers free custom services like research and education tools.
+City Index also offers free custom services like research, education tools and video tutorials.
 Plus500 does not offer any of these.

 The Plus500 offer a rebate and first deposit program.
 The higher your initial deposit to start trading is, the more trading credits Plus500 will reward you with.
 Likewise, the more you trade each month, the more T-points for trading credits you receive.

 For every $1500 traded, you will receive a different amount of TP points depending on your chosen currency pair.